 Some loan programs offer discounts in exchange for automating payments.
 This could help you lower your interest rate and guarantee that you always pay on time.
 If you refinance your loans with Laurel Road, we offer an additional discount for setting up automatic monthly payments from your bank account, click here for more information.

-Depending on your job, you might qualify for student loan forgiveness and assistance programs.
+Depending on your job and the type of loans you hold, you might qualify for student loan repayment assistance and forgiveness programs.

 Some jobs in public sector fields, such as education, health care, and public service, may allow you to forgive parts of your student loans.
 Public Service Loan Forgiveness (PSLF) is a federal program available to those employed by the U.S. federal, state, local governments, or not-for-profit organizations that forgives your remaining loan balance after you make 120 qualifying payments.
 Read more about federal student loan repayment programs here, or learn more about PSLF at studentaid.gov.